vz415/bio_ml_blog/content/pages/Contact.md

-Title: Home
+Title: Contact
 Date: 2018-01-01
-URL:
+Modified: 2018-01-04
-save_as: index.html
+Slug: Contact

 ---
-# Welcome
+# Contact
 Thanks for stopping by my blog.
-I write about my interests and share some code here, mostly related to machine learning.
+I write about my interests in biomedical engineering and share some code here, mostly related to machine learning.
 If you find anything interesting or have any questions, let me know.
 ---

 ## News and Events